 Red bean paste makes a nice filling because it’s quite malleable but feel free to experiment with other fillings if desired – a combination of crushed peanuts and brown sugar, or a mixture of softened butter, coconut and sugar would both be good choices.

-- To fill the coconut balls: Cut off a 1-inch piece of dough.
+To fill the coconut balls: Cut off a 1-inch piece of dough.
 (Cover the remainder of the dough with a damp towel or wrap in plastic wrap to keep it from drying out while you are preparing the coconut balls).
-Roll into a ball, then flatten with the palm of your hand, so you have a 2 - 2 1/2 inch circle.
+Roll into a ball, then flatten with the palm of your hand, so you have a 2 to 2 1/2-inch circle.
 Place a red bean paste ball into the center and gently fold the dough over.
 (To make it easier, flatten the red bean paste and spread it out a bit without coming too close to the edges).